-Helena Wood is a Senior Research Fellow and head of the UK Economic Crime Programme at RUSI's Centre for Financial Crime and Security Studies, which tracks and supports the UK government's response to anti-money laundering, asset recovery and fraud.
+Helena is the Head of Public Policy at Cifas, the UK’s largest not-for-profit fraud prevention membership organisation.
+She was previously a Senior Research Fellow and head of the UK Economic Crime Programme at RUSI's Centre for Financial Crime and Security Studies.

 Prior to joining CFCS as a staff member, Helena ran an independent financial crime consultancy, with clients across the public, private and third sectors.
-Eariler in her career Helena spent over a decade in public service in the UK, with positions at the National Crime Agency, the Asset Recovery Agency, HM Treasury and the Charity Commission.
+Earlier in her career, Helena spent over a decade in public service in the UK, with positions at the National Crime Agency, the Asset Recovery Agency, HM Treasury, and the Charity Commission.

-In July 2019, the UK government launched its Economic Crime Plan (2019–2022).
-This project tracks and support its implementation.
+In July 2019, the UK government launched its first Economic Crime Plan (2019–2022) and, in March 2023, the UK government launched its second Economic Crime Plan (2023-2026).
+This project tracks and reviews the implementation of these plans.